 The Friends of Louis I. Kahn Park welcome you, and encourage everyone to enjoy your neighborhood park in the heart of Washington Square West, in Center City Philadelphia.
-Learn more about the history of Kahn Park, and find information on upcoming events, such as our first annual Children’s Party and Jamboreeon Saturday, May 20!
+Learn more about the history of Kahn Park, and find information on upcoming events, such as our annual Summer Concert Series!

 Stay connected.
 Check out our Facebook, page or follow us on Twitter and Instagram for news updates, events, and more!
 Visit the Contacts page if you wish to give us your email address and name so that we can notify you of news and events by email.

 On May 8, 2014, at 5:30 p.m. the Athenaeum of Philadelphia will present its Literary Award for Art and Architecture to George H. Marcus and William Whitaker, the authors of The Houses of Louis Kahn.
 The book was published by the Yale University Press in 2013, and it focuses on nine major private houses, examining Kahn’s handling of client relations, attention to detail, and commitment to finding the best design for each client and residence.